aCampello/genius-square/README.md

 - Q.3.
 How hard is a "typical" game (i.e. what is the median number of solutions)?

 The median number of solutions is 1340, with inter-quartile range between 715 and 2414.
-Base on that, I'd say the game is actually pretty easy.
+Based on that, I'd say the game is actually pretty easy.
 (0.95-quantile around 5600).

 - Q.4.
 What is the easiest configuration?